 How to Fix a Warped Vinyl Record

-Vinyl records have brought a boom in the music industry when they arrived as they gave a cheap and reliable way for people to listen to music wherever they want.
-Even though everybody thought they are going extinct with the digitalization of music, many avid listeners actually cared to listen to music the old way on the gramophone, leading in revival and steady LP market all around the world.
+Vinyl records brought a boom in the music industry when they arrived as they gave a cheap and reliable way for people to listen to music wherever they want.
+Even though everybody thought they are going extinct with the digitalization of music, many avid listeners cared to listen to music the old way on the gramophone, leading to revival and a steady LP market all around the world.

 Option 1: Using pressure

-The easiest, but also the longest way to fix a warped vinyl record is to get that record under pressure.
+The easiest, but also the longest way to repair a warped vinyl record is to get that record under pressure.

 So, these are the steps: